SpenceKonde/DxCore/megaavr/extras/DirectPortManipulation.md

 PORTA.DIRCLR   |=   1 << 4;     // NOT the same!
 // Were you expecting this to clear bit 4 only?
 It will clear ALL bits currently set!
 // it will read PORTA.DIRCLR, which always reads as PORTA.DIR, bitwise or with 1 << 4, and then write the result back.
-// |= and &= should never be used with SET/CLR/TGL registers, only normal registers (with the knowledge that it's not interrupt safe to do so), and the VPORT registers, where it is interrupt safe if and only if a single compiletime known bit is being set or cleared.
+// |= and &= should never be used with SET/CLR/TGL registers, only normal registers (with the knowledge that it's not interrupt safe to do so), and the VPORT registers, where it is interrupt safe if and only if a single compile time known bit is being set or cleared.

 ```